pthom/FunctionalPlus/repl_cling/Readme.md

 cling --std=c++14
 ````

-Then, enter these command one by in the cling interpreter:
+Then, enter these command one by in the cling interpreter (the first line will load the file [init.cpp](init.cpp))

 ````cpp